 This potential shift to imposed terms and conditions across an entire industry or sector is a large one for New Zealand, which has primarily relied on individually negotiated terms and conditions since the passing of the Employment Contracts Act in 1991.

-In March 2020, the Government released the COVID-19 Alert Level system with four alert levels.
+In March 2020, the government released the COVID-19 Alert Level system with four alert levels.
+These alert levels remain in place today.
 Each level specifies the public health and social measures to be taken in the fight against COVID-19.
 The measures are updated from time to time based on their effectiveness and new knowledge about COVID-19.
 The Government can specify what Alert Level is imposed on the country and for how long, and may specify different Alert Levels for different parts of the country.

-The border has been closed to non-New Zealanders since 20 March 2020.
-There are extremely limited exceptions.
+The border was closed to non-New Zealanders on 20 March 2020, with initially extremely limited exceptions.
 An exception may be provided to critical workers if they can prove they have unique experience and technical and specialist skills that are not obtainable in New Zealand, or if they are undertaking a time-critical role for a Government-approved event, programme or project.
 Workers who wish to stay in New Zealand for longer than six months are subject to additional criteria.
-The border closure has had a detrimental effect on industries and businesses that are reliant on migrant workforces or that wish to engage the services of particular individual(s) who do not meet the stringent criteria to receive a border closure exception.
+The border closure has continued to have a detrimental effect on industries and businesses that are reliant on migrant workforces or that wish to engage the services of particular individual(s) who do not meet the stringent criteria to receive a border closure exception.